osg-htc/research-facilitation/docs/documentation/jupyterlab.md

 | All Spark      | Includes Python, R, and Scala support for Apache Spark.      |

-Additional pre-configured server options will be released in the future.
 To request a specific server configuration, [contact a Research Computing Facilitator](support@osgconnect.net).

 Select your desired server option and click "Start" to launch your instance.
 This process may take several minutes to complete.
 You will be redirected automatically to JupyterLab when your instance is ready.

-# Working within your JupyterLab Instance
+# Working with your JupyterLab Instance
 Working in JupyterLab, you will be able to interact with files in your `/home` directory, execute code, and save files.

-# Resources and Sending jobs to HTCondor from within the JupyterLab Interface
+Each user has a *total* of 8 CPUs and 16 GB memory available to their JupyterLab instance and HTCondor jobs submitted from the notebook.

-Each user has a *total* of 8 CPUs and 16 GB memory available to their JupyterLab Instance and HTCondor jobs submitted from the notebook.
+# Sending jobs to HTCondor from JupyterLab

-To send JupyterLab jobs to HTCondor, the following information must be added to the HTCondor submit file with one modification:
+To send jobs from JupyterLab to HTCondor, the following information must be added to the HTCondor submit file with one modification:

 ```
 # The `requirements =` and `+FromJupyterLab` lines tell HTCondor to assign all jobs to run on the dedicated execute point server assigned to your instance upon launch.
 It is not necessary to edit these lines.